MacLeodDevelopment/andrewmacleod-dot-com/StaticSite/experience/earlier-roles.md

 subtitle: "I worked in a number of different graphic and web design roles in the early part of my career."
 linkFriendlyTitle: "Earlier Roles - Graphic Designer to Programmer"
 order: 5
 intro: "My first job was doing graphic design for a financial company in London.
-I gradually moved into web design and eventually web application development."
+I gradually moved into web design and subsequently web application development."
 ---

 ## EIBS